 A tongue twister is a deliberately tricky expression that started first in the 19th century.
 It was more like a diction exercise to help pronunciation and train to say different complex or similar-sounding words.

 They are a set of words that have to be quickly repeated many times.
 Different cultures and languages have other tongue twisters, but they often have this basic rule: challenging to pronounce; must repeat!

 A tongue twister has many benefits, especially since it seems you’re just having fun while saying it.

-Malaysia was once ruled by the British empire.
-This may have had some influence in the language.
+Malaysia was once ruled by the British Empire.
+This may have had some influence on the language.
 English and Malay are similar.
 It’ll probably be like a snap if you are thinking of learning Malay through English.
 The script is also the same, so writing and reading should not be difficult.
 The only commitment you’ll have to make is time.

 Here is a list of very common Malay tongue twisters:

 It is truly fun to know a tongue twister or two and watch reactions as someone watches you roll out a twister in their mother tongue.
-It is both impressive and a game-changer in being accepted as a Malay enthusiast!
+It is both impressive and a game-changer for a Malay language enthusiast!
 To help speed up your language learning process, try Ling.

 Ling is a gamified language learner app for foreigners who search for the perfect language learning page to no avail.
-Contact Ling with one click and choose an app that will tell you the rights and wrongs of how to learn Malay.
+Check out the Ling app with one click on the Play Store or App Store, which will help you master the language easily.